 The Company recognizes the realized gains and losses and unrealized gains and losses due to the change in the fair value of its derivative financial instruments, as separate components of other income (expenses).
 The Company had realized gains of \$2.3 million and realized losses of \$1.4 million on its oil swaps that settled during the three months ended March 31, 2013 and 2012, respectively.
 The estimated fair value of the Company's derivative financial instruments, which equals their carrying value, was an asset of \$2.9 million and \$11.7 million as of March 31, 2013 and December 31, 2012, respectively, and are reflected as current assets based on estimated settlement dates.
-The Company had unrealized losses of \$8.8 million and \$10.2 million during the three months ended March 31, 2013 and 2012, respectively.
+The Company had unrealized losses of \$8.8 million and \$10.2 million during the three months ended March 31, 2013 and 2012, respectively, due to the change in the fair value.